objecttrouve/nexttext/README.md

 Finally, it would be nice to have a normalized value which is easier to interpret than the raw distance.
 We divide the distance by the sum of the two text's lengths and we get a result between 0 and 1, 0 meaning identical and 1 meaning nothing in common at all.

+:warning: The metric can be tricky if the compared strings don't contain any repeating characters.
+It returns 1 when differences occur at the beginning.

 #### More Formally

 Let _s<sub>i<sub>_ be a unique symbol where _0 &le; i &le; n_ .